LIMB DEFORMITY

 The treatment of limb deformity depends on the underlying cause and the severity of the condition.
 Clearly, mild deformities may only require self-care measures, while severe deformities may require surgical intervention.
 In brief, common treatment options for this condition include:

-• Physical therapy: In some cases, physical therapy may be necessary to help individuals regain strength and mobility in the affected limb.
+- Physical therapy: In some cases, doctors may consider physical therapy to help individuals regain strength and mobility in the affected limb.

-• Surgery: In severe cases, surgery may be necessary to correct the deformity.
+- Surgery: In severe cases, doctors may recommend surgery to correct the deformity.
 Namely, this can involve bone grafting, limb lengthening, or joint replacement.

 Limb Deformity Prevention: